Best Benefits of Organic Lifestyle

 What’s the deal with water bottles you say?
 Well if you have not heard this already, many hard reusable plastic water bottles could actually be harmful to your body.
 Why?
 According to the National Institute of Environmental Health Sciences, many of these types of water bottles may contain a chemical called BPA or bisphenol A, which is endocrine another disruptor.
 This is especially concerning for adults.
 According to several doctors, the main concern with BPA is that it can increase the risk of breast cancer in women and reduce sperm counts in men.
 Additional many doctors state that BPA can leach out into the water in the bottle.
-As a safe precautionary tip, look for BPA-free plastic bottles.
+As a safe precautionary tip, look for BPA-free plastic bottles such as Apollo Box.

 Once again BPA reveals its existence in another product, food-storage containers.
 Just like the water bottles, BPA can leach out and seep into your food.
 Did you know that many food-storage containers are made of hard, clear polycarbonate plastic that may indeed contain BPA?
 The leaching process actually can be increased during the heating of foods.
 In addition the cooling of foods within these containers can lessen the leaching process.
 With that being said, glass containers are highly recommended, as they do not contain any BPA.
-Glass containers and many other sustainable eco-friendly products can be found at many retailers such as The Green Office.
+Glass containers and many other sustainable eco-friendly products can be found at many retailers such as Mighty Nest.

 Did you know that most mattresses might have been treaded with a potentially toxic flame retardents called polybrominated diphenyl ethers also know as PBDEs.
 In fact studies show that PBDEs have been linked to learning, memory and behavioral impairments.
 Although PBDEs were phased out of mattresses back in 2005, they can still be found in other household items.
 Some of these items include carpeting and even electronics.
 We recommend to check the products you purchase and opt for products that haven’t been treated with PBDEs.
 Check out our review for the Best Organic, Eco-Friendly and Natural Mattresses.